ihh/bracery/README.md

 Bracery is specialized for asynchronous, distributed settings e.g. where the Tracery client is decoupled from the symbol definition store.
 Expansion of Bracery expressions occurs using promises, which may e.g. involve calls to web services.
+However, it also works just fine as a synchronous library, like Tracery (this is the default when running from the command-line, or using the main API).

 # Usage